How to Fix the “Authenticate Your Account” Error in Meta Ads Manager

 This is normal, it’s an ongoing bug in Meta as of March 2026.

 When this happens, Meta silently blocks new ad creation and edits until a manual authentication step is completed — but it doesn’t always surface that step clearly.
-Here’s how
+To trigger it make a simple edit and try to publish.
+Sometimes it doesn’t always work and you need to login in incognito mode.

 Go to Ads Manager in a web browser: https://www.facebook.com/adsmanager/manage/campaigns